 ‘Tens of thousands of Australian high school and primary students have participated in this hands-on science program’.
 In addition to the main challenge, there are also state events found in the links below.

+Registrations still to open.
+The event is usually held in November.
 Exact dates will be supplied once these are advised.

 - UNSW SunSprint